mattchoo2/tuyapresenceautomation/README.md

 # Tuya Presence Automation with HomeAssistant

-This is a guide on my experience with a few Tuya Presence sensor variants & Setup guide with HomeAssistant.
+This is a guide on my experience with a few Tuya Presence sensor variants & Automation setup guide with HomeAssistant.

 ## Tuya Presence Sensor Variants